 - Learn home baking skills and making food from scratch

-- Buy seasonal fruit or veggies and learn how to preserve food
+- Buy seasonal fruit or veggies and learn how to preserve fruits and vegetables

 You might have an urban piece of land where you’re allowed to keep chickens or have bees.
 You’ll need to check in with your local town or city, and state to find out the laws of what you can do.

 Using and Designing a Larger Piece of Land